Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 # Overview

-During a lengthy [discussion with the Slack channel owner, David Cox](https://behavioranaly-yw87919.slack.com/archives/D02APN949UL), I agreed to do one presentation to the Behavior Analysts Who Code Slack channel on Sunday 25 September 2021 @ 12:00 eastern USA time.
+During a lengthy [discussion with the Slack channel owner, David Cox](https://behavioranaly-yw87919.slack.com/archives/D02APN949UL), I agreed to do one presentation to the Behavior Analysts Who Code (BAWC) Slack channel on Sunday 25 September 2021 @ 12:00 eastern USA time.

-The focus of the presentation, or way or another, will be software development practices wrapped up in a behavior analytic scenario.
+What the presentation will be is evolving.
+Will it be a simple presentation (unlikely)?
+A live programming demo (probable)?
+A workshop (probably not this time)?
+In any case, the focus of the presentation/demo/workshop will be software development practices wrapped up in a behavior analytic scenario.

 The long term goal is to help foster a deeper understanding of software development among behavior analysts to facilitate their own coding as well as make their interactions with professional software development groups more effective.
 Or something.

+If participants are interested, the project may be included in future Saturday workshops outside the usual BAWC meetup schedule.
+Again, the purpose is to promote software development skills within the behavior analytic community.
+Such "workshops" would include online participation by attendees, including taking part in writing and debugging code (see "[pair programming](https://en.wikipedia.org/wiki/Pair_programming)").

-***Formatting Note:*** I have included links throughout this page to more in depth information.
+***Formatting Note:*** As above, I have included links throughout this page to more in depth information.
 So much information, so little time.

 ### Rationale